intuit-ai-research/DCR-consistency/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ### 🤔 What is DCR-Consistency
 DCR-Consistency is a novel framework that uses LLM agents to detect and mitigate inconsistencies, or in other words hallucinations.
-It takes advantage of LLM's power in semantic understanding while circumventing known pitfalls such as relatively poor performance in math.
+It takes advantage of LLM's power in semantic understanding while circumventing known pitfalls such as relatively poor performance in math.\

 Given a `reference` as the ground truth and a `candidate` to evaluate, it will output a numeric score between [-1, 1] indicating its consistency and a list of `reasons` about why this score is generated.
 Based on such `reasons`, it can also improve the `candidate` and mitigate detected inconsistencies.
 More details can be found in [our paper](_add_paper_url_)

 ### 🤖 Installation

-      * python >= 3.9
+* Ensure you have python >= 3.9
 * Clone this repo and install with

 ```
 pip install .
 ```

-DCR-Consistency can be installed directly from pip(coming soon!)
+DCR-Consistency can also be installed directly from pip(coming soon!)
 ```
 pip install dcr-consistency
 ```

 ### 🚀 Quickstart
-The easiest way to start is to play with the example in `examples/example.py`
+The easiest way to start is to start is to play with the example in `examples/example.py`.
+To do so:

-* Install the package with steps above
+* Install the DCR-Consistency package with steps above
 * Install the necessary packages with command below (example use additional dependencies such as openai):
 ```
 pip install -r examples/requirements_example.txt